Welcome to the

 Before doing anything else in your garden – figure out what stories you want to tell – what your garden is all about, and how it is going to be a reflection of you.

-There are 3 main types of drawings and plans that garden designers make:
+There are three main types of drawings and plans that garden designers make:

-This where we put together the structure of the garden, the placement of the hardscaping, the walls the main elements, and figure out how they relate to each other and how they all piece together.
+This is where we put together the structure of the garden, the placement of the hardscaping, the walls, and the main elements, and figure out how they relate to each other and how they all piece together.

 If you think in architecture terms – it is the plan for the house.
-It organizes all the rooms, and connects them and puts them all together in a design that makes a complete building or a home.
+It organizes all the rooms, connects them, and puts them all together in a design that makes a complete building or a home.

 But it doesn’t really go further than the building.
 As you finalize a master plan you might start to pick out the finishes in the kitchen – but it definitely doesn’t sort out which couch and the color of the upholstery.

-Creating a quick versions of a master plan (often called bubble drawings) is how you test out ideas, examine feasibility of an idea, and start to refine design ideas that you like and make them work and fit for you and your home garden.
+Creating a quick version of a master plan (often called bubble drawings) is how you test out ideas, examine the feasibility of an idea, and start to refine design ideas that you like and make them work and fit for you and your home garden.

 Once the master plan is created, it becomes a planning tool and a way to communicate your ideas.
 And you will need to communicate your design – many people will be involved in the creation of your home garden – Family members, contractors, and anyone who will help you to create your landscape will use the plan to understand and help you bring your vision to life.